FOOD SC 3520WT - Nutrition Industry Placement III

 The preferred placement format is for students to work in pairs, unless otherwise negotiated with the course coordinator and host organisation.

 The course content will include the following:

-- A minimum of 120 hours work experience at an approved public health nutrition/community or research organisation, or an approved food industry.
+- A minimum of 120 hours work experience at an approved public health nutrition/research organisation, or an approved food industry.

-- Ad hoc meetings with the course coordinator, as required
+- Ad hoc meetings/tutorials with the course coordinator, as required

 Specific Course Requirements

 To successfully complete the course, students are required to: